 The last step is activating the LOCK function with the "LOCK" command.
+Please note that the LOCK function becomes effective after power-down and power-up of the Hall IC.
 The sensor is now locked and does not respond to any programming or reading commands.